🍃 Natural oral care products

 Inflamed roots can only be detected, from an X-ray at the dentist’s office.
 They are not visible from the outside, as the inflammation is inside the root.
 Tooth decay, leaking fillings and broken molars, can all cause root inflammation.
 These toothaches can only be fixed with root canal treatment.

 Tooth enamel can be affected by acidic foods.
 Sweets can also cause worn tooth enamel.
 The tooth is more prone to cavities when the enamel is affected.
 Moreover, the molar becomes more sensitive because the protective layer around it is worn down.
 The nerves are stimulated earlier, this causes sensitivity to a tooth

-Food particles between the molars, can start to press against the tooth.
-These are usually scraps and husks from fruits and meat, for example.
+Food particles between the molars, can press against the tooth.
+These are usually remains and husks from fruits and meat, for example.
 Food particles also cause cavities to form if they are not removed.
 By flossing, you can already ensure that food particles do not get stuck between the teeth for a long time.

 There are all sorts of remedies and methods that can help reduce toothache.
 Below, we have listed some of them for you:

 Top 3 recommended products

 1. Timmerman A, Parashos P. Management of dental pain in primary care.
 Aust Prescr.
 2020 Apr;43(2):39-44. doi: 10.18773/austprescr.2020.010.
 Epub 2020 Apr 1.
 PMID: 32346209; PMCID: PMC7186276.https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7186276/